micans/mcl/README.md

 ## Status and plans
-The program MCL has been very stable or nearly unchanging for well over 15 years now, with the last speed optimisations occurring about a decade ago.
+The program MCL has been very stable or nearly unchanging for well over 15 years now.
+The last speed optimisations happened in 2010.
 I aim to do some development in its sibling programs, including improving those that implement (currently somewhat inelegant) mini-formats such as `mcx alter` and `mcxsubs`.